Mapping the human brain - a guide to the Brain Atlas

 In-depth analysis, using antibody-based protein profiling, allowed the understanding of the distribution of the brain-specific genes and their protein location in the brain as well as in all other human tissues and organs.

-The brain-specific genes can be grouped into different categories based on transcript abundance (the number of genes with elevated or non-elevated expression in the brain compared to other tissues) or transcript detection (how many genes that have, or do not have detectable levels - above the cut-off - of transcribed mRNA molecules in the brain compared to other tissues,).
+The brain-specific genes can be grouped into different categories based on transcript abundance (the number of genes with elevated or non-elevated expression in the brain compared to other tissues) or transcript detection (how many genes have, or do not have detectable levels - above the cut-off - of transcribed mRNA molecules in the brain compared to other tissues,).

 With this classification, only 33 genes were found to be selectively detected in the brain compared to all other tissues.